- Stage Combat Training

-H. Russ is an SAFD Certified Teacher currently serving as Head Theatre Director at Whitehouse High School in Whitehouse, TX.
+H. Russ is an SAFD Certified Teacher currently serving as an Adjunct Theatre Faculty at Elgin Community College.
 His areas of expertise include Acting, Musical Theatre, Playwriting, Voice/Dialects, Movement & Stage Combat.

 As a playwright, H. Russ Brown has written dozens of plays and has had many produced in theatres across the country.
 In 2002, he was awarded the John F. Kennedy Center for the Performing Arts New Visions/New Voices award for his musical adaptation of Oscar Wilde’s classic short story, THE SELFISH GIANT.
 In 2005, he was awarded the Kennedy Center ACTF/NST Fellowship for Outstanding Individual Achievement in Playwriting for his comedy, STUD DUCKS & HORNY TOADS.

 As a performer, his favorite roles include Sweeney Todd, Jekyll/Hyde, Old Buks in Valley Song, Michael in I Do!
 I Do! and Hotspur in Henry IV, Part I.

 H. Russ has taught/guest lectured at the University of Missouri-Columbia, the University of Houston, Texas Tech University, Illinois State University, North Carolina School of the Arts, Ball State University, Lon Morris College, Nicolet College, Spoon River College and Western Illinois University.
 He holds a B.S. degree from Texas A&M University and an M.F.A. degree in Acting from Western Illinois University.